Zilliqa/Zilliqa/docs/setup/README.md

 ## Create a machine

-This will depend on your setup, but within Zilliqa:
+This will depend on your setup, but if you're using GCP (you'll need different magic for AWS):

 ```
 gcloud compute instances create <machine-name> \